bogeeee/restfuncs/readme.md

 },
 "devDependencies": {
   "ts-patch": "^3.0.2",
+  "ts-node": "^10.9.1",
   "restfuncs-transformer": "^0.9.6"
 },
 ````
-_Here we compile with `tspc` from the `ts-patch` package, instead of `tsc`, which **allows for our `restfuncs-transformer` plugin** in tsconfig.json.
-We use / recommend `ts-node` on top of that because it works proper with debugging (recognizes sources maps, hits the breakpoints, outputs proper stracktraces, opposed to plain `node` here).
+_Here we compile with `tspc` (instead of `tsc`) from the [ts-patch](https://www.npmjs.com/package/ts-patch) package (in live mode, nothing will be patched here), which allows for our `restfuncs-transformer` plugin in tsconfig.json.
+We use / recommend `ts-node` on top of that, because it works proper with debugging (recognizes sources maps, hits the breakpoints, outputs proper stracktraces, opposed to plain `node` here)._
-You can also run it with the faster `tsx` in development with disabled validations, see the [example](examples/express-and-vite/tsconfig.json)._

-**Security note:** When using client certificates, you must read the [CSRF protection chapter](#csrf-protection).
 ## &lt;/Boilerplate cheat sheet&gt;

 _Congrats, you've got the concept!